Terrestrial Time: Relativistic relationships

 TT is now actually defined as a coordinate time scale.

 The redefinition did not quantitatively change TT, but rather made the existing definition more precise.
 In effect it defined the geoid (mean sea level) in terms of a particular level of gravitational time dilation relative to a notional observer located at infinitely high altitude.

-The present definition of TT is a linear scaling of Geocentric Coordinate Time (TCG), which is the proper time of a notional observer who is infinitely far away (so not affected by gravitational time dilation) and at rest relative to Earth.
+The present definition of TT is a linear scaling of Geocentric Coordinate Time (TCG), which is the proper time of a notional observer who is infinitely far (so not affected by gravitational time dilation) and at rest relative to Earth.
 TCG is used to date mainly for theoretical purposes in astronomy.
-From the point of view of an observer on Earth's surface the second of TCG passes in slightly less than the observer's SI second.
-The comparison of the observer's clock against TT depends on the observer's altitude: they will match on the geoid, and clocks at higher altitude tick slightly faster.
+From the point of view of an observer on Earth's surface the TCG second passes slightly shorter than the observer's SI second whereas the TT second’s passing depends on the observer’s altitude with respect to sea level by the local gravitational acceleration.